jaimetur/PhotoMigrator/docs/help/automated-migration.md

 > It is important that you configure properly the file 'Config.ini' (included with the tool), to set properly the accounts for your Photo Cloud Service.
 >
 > By default the whole Migration process is executed in parallel using multi-threads (it will detect automatically the number of threads of the CPU to set properly the number of Upload workers.
-> The Download worker and the different Upload workes will be executed in parallel using an assets queue to garantee that no more than 100 assets will be temporary stored on your local drive, so you don't need to care about the hard disk space needed during this migration process.
+> The Download worker and the different Upload workes will be executed in parallel using an assets queue to garantee that no more than 100 assets will be temporarily stored on your local drive, so you don't need to care about the hard disk space needed during this migration process.
 >
 > By default (if your terminal size has enough width and heigh) a Live Dashboard will show you all the datails about the migration process, including most relevant log messages, and counter status.
 >